hoangv97/MindmapCopilot/README.md

 Mindmap Copilot, powered by AI CopilotKit, simplifies your mindmap creation.
 Chat with your copilot to visualize and enrich your map with suggested notes for each node.

+To learn more about how this project works, you can read this blog post: https://dev.to/ngviethoang/integrate-copilot-feature-into-your-react-applications-using-copilotkit-2nga

 ## Features

 - **Interactive Visualization**: Adjust and add to your mindmap in real-time.